google/skia/site/user/build.md

 Windows
 -------

-Skia can build on Windows with Visual Studio 2015 Update 3.
-No older or newer version is supported.
-The bots use a packaged toolchain, which you may be able to download like this:
+Skia can build on Windows with Visual Studio 2015 Update 3, or Visual Studio 2017 by setting `msvc = 2017` in GN.
+No older versions are supported.
+The bots use a packaged 2015 toolchain, which Googlers can download like this:

     python infra/bots/assets/win_toolchain/download.py -t C:/toolchain

 If you pass that downloaded path to GN via `windk`, you can build using that toolchain instead of your own from Visual Studio.
-This toolchain is the only way we support 32-bit builds, by also setting `target_cpu="x86"`.
+This toolchain is the only way we support 32-bit builds with 2015, by also setting `target_cpu="x86"`.
+32-bit builds should work with the default 2017 install if you follow the directions GN prints to set up your environment.

 ### Visual Studio Solutions